ghzuo/CVTree/README.md

 3. Exit and stop container: `exit` in docker terminal.
 4. Run cvtree in docker by one command:
    `docker run --rm -v $PWD:/data -w /data cvtree-img cvtree -G faa`
-5. More usage for docker can reference https://docs.docker.com/.
+5. More usage for docker can reference [docker document](https://docs.docker.com/).

 ## Run Programs with Example